GM Korea faces union opposition on revamped Cruze plans

-SEOUL (Reuters) - Labor leaders at the South Korean unit of General Motors (GM.N) are ratcheting up pressure on GM to reverse course and build its next-generation Chevrolet Cruze model in the country, over fears GM’s plans to build it elsewhere will cost Korean jobs.
+SEOUL, Nov 15 (Reuters) - Labor leaders at the South Korean unit of General Motors are ratcheting up pressure on GM to reverse course and build its next-generation Chevrolet Cruze model in the country, over fears GM’s plans to build it elsewhere will cost Korean jobs.

-Union officials said GM Korea head Sergio Rocha told them on November 1 that the new Cruze will be produced in Europe and four other regions, sparking speculation that GM may move the output to Europe to help boost efficiency at its money-losing unit there.
+Union officials said GM Korea head Sergio Rocha told them on Nov.
+1 that the new Cruze will be produced in Europe and four other regions, sparking speculation that GM may move the output to Europe to help boost efficiency at its money-losing unit there..
 Rocha has said the automaker has not yet decided which overseas factories will produce the new Cruze small car.

 Union leaders also said they met with Rocha on Thursday and he reiterated that GM cannot retract the production decision.